-Panasonic FZ1000 versus Sony A6000
+Panasonic FZ1000 vs Sony A6000

-The Panasonic Lumix DMC-FZ1000 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in June 2014 and February 2014.
+The Panasonic Lumix DMC-FZ1000 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in June 2014 and February 2014.
 The FZ1000 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ1000) and an APS-C (A6000) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (41 percent) than the Panasonic FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the A6000 are weather-sealed.